plone/documentation/develop/addons/components/genericsetup.rst

 Metadata version numbers
 ========================

-Some old packages may have a ``metadata.xml`` without version number, but this is considered bad practice.
+Some old add-on packages may have a ``metadata.xml`` without version number, but this is considered bad practice.
 What should the version number in your ``metadata.xml`` be?
 This mostly matters when you are adding upgrade steps,